mbrukman/a-conceptual-overview-of-asyncio/readme.md

 #### Futures

-A future is an object meant to represent a computation or process's status and it's result (if any), hence the term future i.e. still to come or not yet happened.
+A future is an object meant to represent a computation or process's status and result (if any), hence the term future i.e. still to come or not yet happened.

 A future has a few important attributes.
 One is its' state which can be either 'pending', 'cancelled' or 'done'.
 Another is its' result which is set when the state transitions to 'done'.
 To be clear, a Future does not represent the actual computation to be done, like a coroutine does, instead it represents the status and result of that computation, kind of like a status-light (red, yellow or green) or indicator.
 Finally, a future stores callbacks or functions it should call once its' state becomes 'done'.